hackforla/HomeUniteUs/README.md

 Before you can build the project, you will require a `.env` file containing access keys to the application third party services.
 Please message a team member on the [#home-unite-us slack channel](https://hackforla.slack.com/archives/CRWUG7X0C) once you've completed onboarding.

 Since this project is dockerized, you can choose to either build the backend and frontend apps as docker containers or directly onto your local machine.
-This guide will focus on docker builds, but full local build and deployment instructions can be found on the [api](./api/README.md) and [app](./app/README.md) READMEs.
+This guide will focus on docker builds, but full local build and deployment instructions can be found in the [api](./api/README.md) and [app](./app/README.md) READMEs.

 Also note that the code in this repo *should* build without issue on Linux, Windows, and MacOS.
 We do, however, utilize some Linux-only tools during deployment and primarily target the Linux platform.